Home

 The cats today, however, are not as lucky as Picasso's cat, and shelter overcrowding results in millions of house cats being killed each year.
 Overcrowding also leads to a higher incidence of disease, and therefore further increases costs.
 All of us are paying for this in one way or another, whether we are pet owners or not.

-Kathy Kristof wrote about it being an idiotic idea, and Ed Morrissey says that the HAPPY Act only compounds an existing problem, and what we need is real tax reform.
+Kathy Kristof wrote about the deduction being an idiotic idea, and Ed Morrissey says that the HAPPY Act only compounds an existing problem, and what we need is real tax reform.

 But this isn't just a taxation issue, it's a matter of public health policy.